donbr/metadata-management-2025/README.md

 > **APOLOGIES TO THE INDIVIDUALS AND COMPANIES LISTTED BELOW:**  I left the names `as-is` to highlight a risk.
 Backing up *COUNTERFACTUAL* claims by using the reputation of industry leaders may end up being a bigger concern than using their thought leadership to train LLMs.

-Consider it an exercise in prompt engineering that highlights the *importance* and *value* of metadata management solutions to provide provenance in discerning fact from fiction.
+Consider it an exercise in prompt engineering that highlights the *importance* and *value* of metadata management solutions to provide **clear evidence of provenance** to discern fact from fiction.
 I created it mostly to create some competency questions for a ChatGPT task to perform daily research in this emerging field.

 ---